 Associate Executive Director, Academic Affairs & Economic Development

-Megan Davis, Ph.D., oversees academic affairs and economic development at Florida Atlantic University’s Harbor Branch Oceanographic Institute as the Associate Executive Director.
+Megan Davis, Ph.D., oversees academic affairs and economic development at Florida Atlantic University’s Harbor Branch Oceanographic Institute as the associate executive director.
 Her career spans 40 years and includes research in the areas of marine science, ecology and aquaculture.
-Dr. Davis’ experience encompasses a wide range of leadership roles in research, academics, for-profit companies, technology transfer, institutional leadership and administration.
-She is a graduate from Florida Institute of Technology and has been with Harbor Branch since 1996.
+Davis’ experience encompasses a wide range of leadership roles in research, academics, for-profit companies, technology transfer, institutional leadership and administration.
+She is a graduate of the Florida Institute of Technology and has been with Harbor Branch since 1996.
 Her interests include development of aquaculture species for food and stock enhancement and providing training to advance the aquaculture industry.
-Dr. Davis was a co-founder of the world’s first queen conch farm in the Caribbean, where she was instrumental in developing commercial techniques for queen conch aquaculture.
+Davis was a co-founder of the world’s first queen conch farm in the Caribbean, where she was instrumental in developing commercial techniques for queen conch aquaculture.
 She is a board member for the Consortium for Ocean Leadership , the Florida Ocean Alliance and the St. Lucie County Economic Development Council , serves on the Management Board for the Indian River Lagoon National Estuary Program and is a member of the NOAA Marine Fisheries Advisory Committee Aquaculture Task Force.